Growth Return Account

 Example 2: Second interest step

-15,000 euros has been deposited in the Growth Return Account.
-The interest rate is calculated according to the second step.
-If the 3-month Euribor reference rate was 2.50%, for example, a margin of 0.90% would be deducted from it, and the interest rate would be 1.60%.
-The interest rate is adjusted every three months from the account’s opening date.
+The balance of Growth Return Account is 15,000 euros.
+Deposit interest is paid on the savings according to the second step.
+If the 3-month Euribor were 3.90%, for example, a margin of 0.90 percentage points would be subtracted from it, in which case the interest rate would be 3.00%.
+The Euribor rate is adjusted every three months from the account’s opening date.

 Example 3: Third interest step

-150,000 euros has been deposited in the Growth Return Account.
-The interest rate is calculated according to the third step.
-If the 3-month Euribor reference rate was 2.50%, for example, a margin of 0.50% would be deducted from it, and the interest rate would be 2.00%.
-The interest rate is adjusted every three months from the account’s opening date.
+The balance of Growth Return Account is 60,000 euros.
+Deposit interest is paid on the savings according to the third step.
+If the 3-month Euribor were 3.90%, for example, a margin of 0.50 percentage points would be subtracted from it, in which case the interest rate would be 3.40%.
+The Euribor rate is adjusted every three months from the account’s opening date.

 Example 4: Minimum and maximum interest rate of the account